berylrb/favorite-shows/README.md

 - [ ] allow users to search for shows in other users' lists
 - [ ] allow users to search for a show based on keyword
 - [ ] fix @media alignment on contact page for socials icons

+## Special Thanks:
+Special thanks to <a href="https://www.themoviedb.org/">the Movie Database API</a> which enables this app to function.

+I'd also like to thank all of the instructors, IAs, and TAs for supporting me both emotionally and academically during the construction of this app.

+A very special thank you also to my supportive classmates (Scott Semlitz, Jordin Huang, Coco Kim, Rachel Kinzel, and Mauricio Lovera to name a few (but not all!)).